 Surface noise is a term used to describe the hissing, crackling, or pops that can be heard when playing a record.
 It is caused by physical imperfections on the surface of the record, such as scratches, dirt, or dust, that create static electricity as the stylus moves through the grooves.

-Generally “homemade” acetate records are the worst sounding and hardest to transfer of all record types.
+Generally “homemade” lacquer records are the worst sounding and hardest to transfer of all record types.
 Furthermore (computer) audio restoration is difficult due to a variety of issues such as the unprofessional nature of the recording itself, inferior record “blanks” and the original lathe used to cut the actual record.